ashishjn23/Ethernaut-Solutions/EthernautNotes/3_CoinFlip.md

 ```
 ## Code review

-### State Variables
-We have three variables declared for the contract.
-- consecutiveWins is the public uint variable holding the wins in a row for the player.
-We need to somehow increment this value to 10 to win this game.
-- FACTOR is the variable holding a constant value which is used as a part of the process of creating entropy.
-- lastHash is a variable which stores the value of a hash of the last block of our Rinkby blockchain.
-It is a state variable which is used to compare if the privious call to this function had the same hash value.
-We will discuss this variable in detail later.

 ### Constructor
 - The variable consecutiveWins needs to be initialised to Zero for every instance of the game.